paullee0/FreeCAD_SketchArch/README.md

 #### 6. Topological naming tolerant

-- The most import feature is to make referencing to a Sketch Edge persistent (not currently as of 0.19_pre, unless use @realthunder's branch), 3 main approaches :
+- The most important feature is to make referencing to a Sketch Edge persistent (not currently as of 0.19_pre, unless use @realthunder's branch), 3 main approaches :

     1. Using sketch.Geometry[index].Tag